Free AI Visibility + Awareness score

 The simplest test, and the one most independent practice owners haven’t tried.
 Open ChatGPT in an incognito window so it isn’t pulling from your account history.
 Type the exact question your highest-intent client would ask.
 For example:

 Note the businesses ChatGPT names.
-If your business isn’t there, it’s a strong signal AI either doesn’t know about you or doesn’t have enough confidence to recommend you.
-Run the same query on Perplexity and Claude — most independent practices we audit appear in zero out of three platforms.
+If yours isn’t there, AI either doesn’t know about you or doesn’t have enough confidence to recommend you.
+Run the same query on Perplexity and Claude.
+Most independent practices we audit appear in zero out of three platforms.

 The version of this test that catches even more drift: ask ChatGPT to “list ten” of whatever you do in your city.
-This is an exhaustive prompt, and if you’re not in even an exhaustive list of ten, your awareness signal is essentially zero.
+This is an exhaustive prompt.
+If you’re not in a list of ten, your awareness signal is essentially zero.
 AI doesn’t know your business exists in any meaningful way.

 2. Your Google Business Profile is missing services, photos, or Q&A

 Google Business Profile is the single richest data source AI assistants use for local recommendations in Canada.
-If your profile is half-finished, you’re handing AI a thin file on your business — and AI tends to recommend businesses with full files.
+A half-finished profile hands AI a thin file on your business.
+AI recommends businesses with full files.

-Go to your Google Business listing.
-Check three things:
+Go to your Google Business listing and check three things:

-- Services: how many services have you listed under each category?
-An independent dental practice should list 12 to 20 services individually (Invisalign, dental implants, emergency dental care, pediatric cleanings, sealants, root canals, crowns, veneers, whitening, and so on).
-A solo immigration lawyer should list 8 to 15 specific services (work permit applications, study permit applications, spousal sponsorship, parent and grandparent program, citizenship applications, study permit extensions, refugee claims, and the like).
-If you have one or two generic categories listed, AI has almost nothing to match a specific user query against.
+• Services: how many services have you listed under each category?
+An independent dental practice should list 12 to 20 services individually, things like Invisalign, dental implants, emergency dental care, pediatric cleanings, root canals, and veneers.
+A solo immigration lawyer should list 8 to 15 specific services, such as work permit applications, spousal sponsorship, and citizenship applications.
+If you have one or two generic categories, AI has almost nothing to match against a specific user query.

-- Photos: do you have at least 30 photos uploaded across multiple categories (interior, exterior, team, equipment, signage), with at least one new photo within the last 90 days?
-AI weights freshness heavily.
+• Photos: do you have at least 30 photos across multiple categories (interior, exterior, team, equipment, signage), with at least one uploaded in the last 90 days?
+AI weighs freshness heavily.

-- Q&A: have you posted and answered at least five questions yourself?
+• Q&A: have you posted and answered at least five questions yourself?
 Most listings have zero.
-The Q&A section is structured exactly the way AI likes to consume content, and it’s almost free citation material.
+The Q&A section is structured exactly the way AI prefers to consume content, and it’s almost free citation material.

 If any of these three are weak, your business is feeding AI a thin profile, and AI will quietly favour the competitor whose profile is full.

 AI reads reviews.
 Not just the star rating; the actual text.
-The review language is one of the strongest signals AI uses when deciding how to characterize your business — what services to associate with you, what kind of clients you tend to serve, what you’re known for.
+Review language is one of the strongest signals AI uses when deciding how to characterize your business: what services to associate with you, what you’re known for.

 Two failure modes are common in independent practices:

-- Low review volume.
+• Low review volume.
 Below about 25 reviews, AI tends to discount you because the data is too thin to be confident.
 Above 100, you start to be a default option in your category.
-The exact threshold varies by category, but the pattern is consistent.
+The exact threshold varies by category, but the pattern holds.

-- Generic review language.
+• Generic review language.
 Reviews that say “Great experience, highly recommend!” are basically empty calories from an AI perspective.
 AI can’t extract any specific service or outcome from them.
-Reviews that mention specific services — “Dr. Khan handled my daughter’s first dental cleaning beautifully — patient, gentle, made the whole thing fun” — are dense with the exact data AI uses to recommend you for related queries.
+Reviews that name specific services (“Dr. Khan handled my daughter’s first dental cleaning beautifully, patient and gentle, made the whole thing fun”) are dense with the exact data AI uses to recommend you for related queries.

 Pull up your latest 20 Google reviews.
 If most of them are short and generic, even a high star rating won’t help you much in AI answers.
-The fix is review coaching: a small change in how you ask for the review (suggesting the client mention the specific service and outcome) produces dramatically more AI-useful reviews within a few months.
+The fix is review coaching: a small change in how you ask, suggesting the client mention the specific service and outcome, produces far more useful reviews within a few months.

 4. Searching your business name on Reddit returns nothing relevant

 Reddit is one of the most heavily-cited sources in AI training data for local recommendations.
-The reason is structural: Reddit threads are well-organized, conversational, and contain real recommendations from real people in real cities.
-AI models love this format.
+The reason is structural: Reddit threads are organized by topic, conversational, and full of real recommendations from people in specific cities.
+AI models like this format.

 Open Reddit and search your business name.
-Then search “[your service] in [your city]” — for example, “dentist in Hamilton” or “naturopath in Burlington.”
+Then search “[your service] in [your city]”, for example “dentist in Hamilton” or “naturopath in Burlington.”
 Look at the top threads.
 Are you ever mentioned?
-Are practices similar to yours mentioned?
-If you and your category competitors are absent from Reddit, AI’s local recommendations for your category are being built from a thin signal — usually whichever directory listings happen to be most complete.
+Are practices similar to yours?
+If you and your competitors are absent from Reddit, AI’s local recommendations for your category are mostly built from directory listings, whichever ones happen to be most complete.

-For most independent Canadian practices, the answer to “are we on Reddit?” is no. That’s a fixable gap, and the practices that fix it tend to see meaningful AI citation lift within a few months.
+For most independent Canadian practices, the answer to “are we on Reddit?” is no. That’s a fixable gap.
+Practices that fix it tend to see real AI citation lift within a few months.

 5. You have no schema markup on your website

-Schema markup is a small block of structured code on your website that tells search engines and AI crawlers exactly what your business is, where it is, and what it offers.
-The standard pieces — Organization, LocalBusiness, FAQ, Review — together can lift AI citation rates by a multiple, not a percentage.
+Schema markup is a small block of structured code that tells search engines and AI crawlers exactly what your business is, where it is, and what it offers.
+The standard pieces (Organization, LocalBusiness, FAQ, Review) together can lift AI citation rates by a multiple, not a percentage.

-To check, open your website in a browser, right-click anywhere on the page, choose “View Page Source” (or Inspect), then search for the word “Organization” or “LocalBusiness” in the page source.
-If you find a JSON-LD block with your business name, address, hours, and so on, you have at least basic schema.
-If nothing comes up, AI is forced to interpret your unstructured HTML to figure out who you are — a much weaker signal than structured data.
+To check: open your website in a browser, right-click anywhere on the page, choose “View Page Source” (or Inspect), then search for “Organization” or “LocalBusiness” in the source.
+If you find a JSON-LD block with your business name, address, and hours, you have at least basic schema.
+If nothing comes up, AI is forced to interpret your unstructured HTML to figure out who you are.
+That’s a weaker signal.

 Most websites built before 2024 don’t have proper schema.
 Many built in the last year still don’t.
 It’s not a long fix, but it requires either a developer or a tool that injects schema for you.